 Typically, once you satisfy the “own funds rule,” the guidelines become more relaxed.

-For example, if you’re making a 10% down payment, the lender may require 5% coming from your own funds, and 5% from a gift from a relative.
+For example, on a conventional loan, if you’re making a 10% down payment, the lender may require 5% coming from your own funds, and 5% from a gift from a relative.
 But if the gift is equal to at least 20% of the purchase price of the property, the lender won’t require you to show evidence of your own funds at all.

 Read more: How to qualify for an FHA loan

-With VA loans (government-backed loans for veterans, service members, and surviving spouses), the down payment isn’t typically an issue.
+With VA mortgages (government-backed loans for veterans, service members, and surviving spouses), the down payment isn’t typically an issue.
 VA loans normally provide 100% financing, which makes the down payment a moot point.

 Where you can’t get down payment funds from